Saints’ Alvin Kamara arrested on battery charge in Las Vegas

-LAS VEGAS (AP) — New Orleans Saints running back Alvin Kamara was arrested on a battery charge Sunday in Las Vegas after being accused of injuring someone at a nightclub on the eve of the Pro Bowl.
+LAS VEGAS (AP)After playing in the Pro Bowl on Sunday, Saints running back Alvin Kamara was arrested and accused of beating someone the night before in a Las Vegas nightclub.

-After playing and making four catches for 23 yards for the NFC in the Pro Bowl, Kamara was taken into custody and booked at the Clark County Detention Center on charges of battery resulting in substantial bodily harm.
+Kamara had four catches for 23 yards for the NFC in the game, then was taken into custody and booked at the Clark County Detention Center on charges of battery resulting in substantial bodily harm.

+Kamara remained in jail Sunday night.
+His bail was set at $5,000 and a court hearing is scheduled for Monday afternoon, a jail official said.

 Las Vegas police say they were dispatched to a hospital Saturday where a person had reported a battery at a nightclub.
 The police said detectives determined the victim was battered by Kamara.